 You can have the most beautifully designed and decorated office.
-You can have the most advanced business and technological systems to manage your financial, marketing and clinical needs.
-You can have the most ergonomic and efficient dental equipment to provide the most refined clinical dentistry.
-But by far the most important characteristic of your practice is the people in your team.
+You can have the most advanced business and technological systems to manage your financial, marketing, and clinical needs.
+You can have the most ergonomic and efficient dental equipment for advanced clinical dentistry.
+The most essential characteristic of your practice is the people in your team.

 Dentistry is primarily a service business.
 Yes, you do produce a product – healthy and aesthetic smiles.
-However, the most successful businesses and practices are ones that realize their most important commodity is superior customer service.
-In his book “The Customer Comes Second,” Hal Rosenbluth astutely asserts "Providing great customer service is contingent on motivating employees (team members) to provide the great customer service."1
+However, the most successful businesses and practices realize their most important commodity is superior customer service.
+In his book “The Customer Comes Second", Hal Rosenbluth astutely asserts, "Providing great customer service is contingent on motivating employees (team members) to provide the great customer service."1

-It wasn’t until the 1950s that corporate America learned the key to increased productivity and profit was through highly motivated employees.
+In the 1950s, corporate America learned that the key to increased productivity and profit was through highly motivated employees.
 W. Edward Deming’s Total Quality Management programs successfully jumpstarted the new Japanese industrial revolution by instituting an employee motivational mindset by employers.
-During the 1940s Abraham Maslow established the groundwork for current motivational techniques.
-His adaptation of his Hierarchy of Needs Theory to employee management proved to American industry that the employer/employee relationship had to change if companies were to prosper.
+During the 1940s, Abraham Maslow established the groundwork for current motivational techniques.
+Adapting his Hierarchy of Needs Theory to employee management proved to American industry that the employer/employee relationship had to change if companies were to prosper.

 Maslow is considered the founder of humanistic psychology.
 Humanistic psychology incorporates aspects of both behavioral psychology and psychoanalytic psychology.
-Behavioral psychologists follow the teachings of Skinner who believed human behavior is controlled largely by external environment factors.
-On the other hand, psychoanalytic psychologists follow the teachings of Freud who proposed the idea that human behavior is controlled mostly by internal unconscious variables.
-Maslow’s motivational theories states human behavior is controlled by both external and internal factors, and the need for healthy humans to be the best they can be.
+Behavioral psychologists follow the teachings of Skinner, who believed human behavior is primarily controlled by external environmental factors.
+On the other hand, psychoanalytic psychologists follow the teachings of Freud, who proposed that human behavior is primarily controlled mainly through internal unconscious variables.
+Maslow’s motivational theories state that human behavior is controlled by external and internal factors and the need for healthy humans to be their best.

-In 1943, Maslow formulated his “hierarchy of needs theory.”3 He proposed people have complex and nuanced needs that must be satisfied, and these needs will motivate until they are essentially satisfied.
-The needs are arranged in a hierarchy from basic to higher needs with an individual needing to satisfy a lower need before a higher need can motivate.
+In 1943, Maslow formulated his “hierarchy of needs theory”.4 He proposed that people have complex and nuanced needs that must be satisfied, and these needs will motivate them until they are essentially satisfied.
+The needs are arranged in a hierarchy from basic to higher needs, with an individual needing to satisfy a lower need before a higher need can motivate.
 Once a need is satisfied, its power to motivate wanes.
 For example, a starving individual will do whatever is necessary to obtain food, i.e., eat food from a dumpster, but once fed, the promise of food no longer motivates.

 The original five needs of the hierarchy are: